zhaoyafei/design-kit/docs/index.md

 As another rule of thumb, button's and actions should be centered on the column, numbers should be aligned right and text aligned left.
 Apply `.centered`, `.left` and `.right` to the cell tag to do so.
 Add `.dismissed` to make a row appear inactive, such as on product rows that have been dismissed by an architect.

-For links in cells that direct the user to an external page, use the `.external` class on the `<a>` tag, giving it an underline.
+For links in cells that direct the user to an external page (such as brand links), use the `.external` class on the `<a>` tag, giving it an underline.
 This will make it distinct from in-app links, which should have no underline.

 <table class="hover">
   <thead>